Courses and Attendance

-Decisions regarding absences resulting from such circumstances as travel difficulties, bad weather, conflicting schedules, oversleeping, minor sickness, doctor or dentist appointments, job interviews, discretionary trips (such as weddings), and family responsibilities will be left to the discretion of the instructor.
+Decisions regarding absences resulting from such circumstances as travel difficulties, bad weather, issues with technology, conflicting schedules, oversleeping, minor sickness, doctor or dentist appointments, job interviews, discretionary trips (such as weddings), and family responsibilities will be left to the discretion of the instructor.

 For Traditional Undergraduates

 In the Traditional Undergraduate program Asbury University operates on a policy of required chapel attendance.
 Attendance records are kept from the first chapel with punctual and regular attendance expected.
 Students are expected to keep track of their own chapel attendance and to be familiar with the attendance policy.

 1. Chapel meets Monday, Wednesday, and Friday at 10:00 a.m. in Hughes Auditorium.
-Students are counted present only when sitting in their assigned seats on time.
+Students are counted present only when sitting in their assigned seats by 10 AM for the duration of chapel.

-3. Eight chapel absences per semester are permitted for full-time students.
+2. Eight chapel absences per semester are permitted for full-time students.
 (Full-time status is set by student’s registered hours at the end of Drop/Add.
 Any later course withdrawal or change in registered hours will not change the chapel attendance requirement for the remainder of the semester.)
-Students are advised to save these for such unexpected or unforeseen situations as travel difficulties, bad weather, conflicting schedules, oversleeping, minor sickness, doctor or dentist appointments, job interviews, discretionary trips (such as weddings), and family responsibilities.
+Students are advised to save these for such unexpected or unforeseen situations as travel difficulties, bad weather, conflicting schedules, oversleeping, minor sickness, doctor or dentist appointments, job interviews & graduate school interviews, discretionary trips (such as weddings), and family responsibilities.

 3. Part-time students will have a reduced requirement based on their number of academic hours.
 (This will be based on the registered academic hours at the close of Drop/Add.
 Any later course withdrawal or change in registered hours will not change the chapel attendance requirement for the remainder of the semester.)

-5. Disruptive behavior such as being tardy, studying in chapel, whispering, sleeping, use of any electronic device, etc, will be counted for one‐third absence.
+4. Disruptive behavior such as being tardy, studying in chapel, whispering, sleeping, use of any electronic device, etc., will be counted for one‐third absence.

 5. In the case of: (a) hospitalization or serious illness (as determined by a physician), (b) institutionally approved group event or travel, (c) death or serious illness of family member, or other unusual circumstances, a student may petition the Chaplain’s office to have such absences excused.